-Layers of ballistic steel (steel that is strengthened through heat treatments) and titanium can flatten projectiles to provide a bigger surface area for other layers to catch.
+A cosmetic layer of aluminum, black paint, and presidential decals is followed by layers of ballistic steel and titanium.
+The steel (which is strengthened through heat treatments) and titanium can flatten projectiles to provide a bigger surface area for other layers to catch.

-A flexible ballistic fabric (light-weight, high-strength, woven fabric made from synthetic fibers) is fitted to the interior floor to absorb shrapnel from an explosion underneath the vehicle.
+A flexible ballistic blanket (light-weight, high-strength, woven fabric made from synthetic fibers) is fitted to the interior floor to absorb shrapnel from an explosion underneath the vehicle.

 Our 3D animated infographics attract thousands of viewers.
 Want one?
 Let's chat!